BedrockStreaming/tech.bedrockstreaming.com/_posts/2026-01-16-how-to-migrate-to-cilium-with-zero-downtime.md

 <center><img alt="" src="/images/posts/2026-01-16-how-to-migrate-to-cilium-with-zero-downtime/image2.png"></center>
 <br>

 In this architecture, each API is represented as an HAProxy backend with configurable weights that control traffic distribution between the blue and green clusters.
-By simply adjusting these backend weights, we can progressively increase traffic to the new cluster or instantly rollback if needed with a simple update of our Terraform state.
+By adjusting these backend weights, we can progressively increase traffic to the new cluster or instantly rollback if needed with a simple update of our Terraform state.

 Importantly, this load balancing layer added negligible latency to our response times, giving us confidence to proceed.